sergiordlr/temp-testfiles/downstream_mirroring/README.md

     ansible-playbook mig_install_downstream_3x.yml -K

+You can mirror the stage images by using the stage variables

+    ansible-playbook mig_install_downstream_3x.yml -K -e @stage_vars.yml

 Do not forget the -K, since there are operations that need sudo. -K will promt you to introduce your sudo password.

 This automation is only valid for 3.x ocp.
 For 4.x ocp use the mig-operator instructions in https://github.com/fusor/mig-operator/tree/master/deploy/test-helpers